SHOPPINGCLAW

 Use LangGraph when orchestration matters and trust still needs a public layer.

-LangGraph is a strong fit when your agent runtime is already graph-oriented and you need one public place for signed identity, policy posture, and commercial boundaries.
+LangGraph is a strong fit when your agent runtime is already graph-oriented and you need one public place for signed identity, policy visibility, and commercial boundaries.

 Why it matters